ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 3.2.1 **Tier 1 Events.** If Licensee defines a Tournament as a Tier 1 Event then the following rules shall apply:

-a) The Tournament must involve a Direct VRS Invite that is subject to the following special rules that take precedence over section 3.1.1 above:
+a) The Tournament must involve a Direct VRS Invite that is subject to the following:

-- The list of invited Rosters always starts with the Roster that has the top Qualifying Rank (i.e., the #1 team) at the time of the Invite Date.
-Licensee may supplement this with an Open Qualifier at Licensee's discretion.
+- The list of invited Rosters always starts with the Roster that has the top VRS rank (i.e., the #1 team) at the time of the Invite Date.
+Licensee may supplement this with an Open Qualifier at their discretion.

-- The invitation to the Direct VRS Invite process must be extended to at least 16 Rosters and feed at least 8 Qualified Rosters into the Main Event.
+- Direct VRS Invites must be extended to at least 16 Rosters, and the Main Event must feature at least 8 Rosters.
+(This supersedes 3.1.1)

 - Licensee may choose to additionally invite to the Closed Qualifier any Rosters who won a Tier 2 event in the preceding 6 months.
+(This supersedes 3.1.1)

 > *Example: Licensee wants to operate a Tier 1 Event with an 8-Roster Main Event.
 Licensee must invite 16 Rosters.
 Licensee additionally invites 4 rosters who had won recent Tier 2 events (for a total of 20 invited rosters).
 Licensee allows 4 of the top-ranked Rosters to directly proceed to the Main Event.
 The other 4 positions in the Main Event are determined by a Closed Qualifier involving the remaining 16 Rosters.*

 3.2.2 **Tier 2 Events.** If Licensee defines a Tournament as a Tier 2 Event, the following rules shall apply:

-a) Licensee can choose whether the eligibility of Rosters for participation in a Tournament should be based on Direct VRS Invites (3.1.1), Open Qualifiers (3.1.2), or a combination of both.
+a) At their discretion, Licensee may fill any number of Main Event slots by Open Qualifiers.
+For any remaining Main Event slots filled by VRS Qualified Rosters, Licensee must follow the process described in 3.1.1.

+> *Example: Licensee wants to operate a Tier 2 Event with an 8-Roster Main Event--six slots filled by Open Qualifiers, and two Main Event slots from Direct VRS Invites using a VRS filtered for Australian teams starting at position 1.
+They extend an invitation to the top three Australian teams by VRS, and the top team may proceed directly to the Main Event.
+The remaining two teams play in a closed qualifier.*

-b) If Licensee decides to include Direct VRS Invites from the global VRS or official sub-list, the Qualifying Rank of the invited Rosters must be no better than 9.
+b) If Licensee decides to include Direct VRS Invites from the global VRS or official sub-list, the VRS rank of the invited Rosters must be no better than 9.

-c) If Licensee decides to include Direct VRS Invites from a filtered version of the VRS, the Qualifying Rank of the invited Rosters may begin at 1.
+c) If Licensee decides to include Direct VRS Invites from a filtered version of the VRS, the VRS rank of the invited Rosters may begin at 1.

 > *Example: If licensee filters the Americas VRS to "North America," licensee may invite from Rank 1.*